 Thank you for being real.

 In January of this year, Vanessa Hudgens’ father passed away from cancer.
-In May, she revisited her father’s initial diagnosis and opened up about what it was like to loose her dad at such a young age.
+In May, she revisited her father’s initial diagnosis and opened up about what it was like to lose her dad at such a young age.
 This is my response.

 You don’t know me, and I won’t pretend to know you.
 Sure, I’ve seen all three high school musicals at least twice and follow you on Instagram, but I certainly don’t know you, at least not the real you.

 I should probably preface this by saying that besides being two girls in our twenties, we have extremely little in common.
 You’re a performer and I’m an observer, sitting quietly behind my laptop.
 Based on your Insta pics, you look like a cool hippie chick, and I, well, let’s just say that half of my work attire came from J. Crew.
-Oh and you’re also a crazy-rich Hollywood super starlet and I’m, uh, not.
+Oh, and you’re also a crazy-rich Hollywood super starlet and I’m, uh, not.
 But in January of this year, we both suddenly had something very big in common: we both lost our fathers at unfairly young ages, yours at 27 and mine at 14.

 You’re certainly not the first celebrity to lose a parent to cancer.
 But other celebs were quick to offer messages of hope and optimism following their tragedy — and while nice, certainly didn’t feel real.
 And then you came along.